sagedurivage/avalanche-docs/docs/learn/platform-overview/README.md

 ## Contract Chain (C-Chain)

-The **C-Chain** allows for the creation smart contracts using the [C-Chain’s API](../../build/avalanchego-apis/contract-chain-c-chain-api.md).
+The **C-Chain** allows for the creation of smart contracts using the [C-Chain’s API](../../build/avalanchego-apis/contract-chain-c-chain-api.md).

 The C-Chain is an instance of the Ethereum Virtual Machine powered by [Avalanche](../../).